MegaMosquito/pocket-pi/README.md

 @/home/pi/<program>
 ```

 Where that `<whatever>` program gets that shell into the right directory and runs the code.
-E.g., here's what my autostart file looks like:
+E.g., here's what my `/etc/xdg/lxsession/LXDE-pi/autostart` file looks like:

 ```
-pi@pocketpi:~ $ cat  /etc/xdg/lxsession/LXDE-pi/autostart
 @lxpanel --profile LXDE-pi
 @pcmanfm --desktop --profile LXDE-pi
 @xscreensaver -no-splash